I’m no longer accepting orders for day-old Ameraucana chicks (4/16/2019).

 Please keep in mind that breeding standard bred chickens among themselves usually produces offspring like the parents…more standard bred chickens.
 A hybrid crossed with a hybrid does NOT produce hybrid chickens like the parents.
 Breeding a Cornish/Rock (hybrid) cross to another doesn’t produce more hybrid meat birds like the parents.
 If you are able to hatch chicks from hybrid meat type or egg laying chickens they will be mixed breed chickens (mongrels), not hybrids.

 I use “compensation mating”, critical selection and other breeding practices to achieve a goal of continuous improvement and chick uniformity.
 Please check out the Order Form, under "Chicks" for the most up-to-date list of breeds and varieties offered and note that the list is always subject to change.

 · Bantam and large fowl (LF) Ameraucana: Fowl Stuff (formerly Blehm Hatchery, Birch Run Hatchery & Chick Hatchery) is well known for top quality day-old Ameraucana chicks.
 Several varieties of both bantam and large fowl Ameraucana are bred and several varieties were originally created/developed/pioneered by me, including LF black, LF lavender, LF buff and others.
 Ameraucanas have pea combs, lay blue eggs and were admitted to the APA in 1984.
 These are some of the best available anywhere!

 Yes.
 My breeds and varieties of chickens are bred to represent the "standards" as outlined by the APA and ABA in their books describing the standards for recognized poultry.
 They are also “pure” for most characteristics, but not necessarily “purebred” chickens.
 There is no guarantee that any standard-bred poultry will produce day-old chicks that will mature into “show quality” (exhibition) birds.
 Also, even the best show quality birds may not produce offspring that are show quality or meet the standard due to recessive genes and other factors.
 When you buy a bird from me you are only buying that bird…not future generations.
-My chicks are hatched at my hatchery and come from eggs produced by my birds.
+My chicks are hatched at my hatchery and normally come from eggs produced by my birds, but sometimes I buy hatching eggs from other Ameraucana Alliance members to help fill orders.
 Culling according to phenotype starts with day-old chicks, since “chick uniformity” is critical in producing “standard” chickens.